Green's function representations for Marchenko imaging without up/down decomposition: Acoustic Green's function representations

-We define the reflection response $R(\bxB,\bxS,\omega)$ of the medium below $\setdDR$ as the upgoing part of the dipole-source response $\Gamma(\bxB,\bxS,\omega)$, with $\bxB$ at $\setdDR$, hence
+We define the reflection response $R({\bf x}_R,{\bf x}_S,\omega)$ of the medium below ${{\partial\mathbb{D}}_R}$ as the upgoing part of the dipole-source response $\Gamma({\bf x}_R,{\bf x}_S,\omega)$, with ${\bf x}_R$ at ${{\partial\mathbb{D}}_R}$, hence

-where superscript $\rms$ stands for scattered.
-Substituting $p(\bx,\omega)=\Gamma(\bx,\bxS,\omega)$ and $p^\pm(\bxB,\omega)=\Gamma^\pm(\bxB,\bxS,\omega)$ into equation (\ref{eq12}), using equations (\ref{eq4G}) and (\ref{eq4Ra}), gives
+where superscript ${\rm s}$ stands for scattered.
+Substituting $p({\bf x},\omega)=\Gamma({\bf x},{\bf x}_S,\omega)$ and $p^\pm({\bf x}_R,\omega)=\Gamma^\pm({\bf x}_R,{\bf x}_S,\omega)$ into equation (\ref{eq12}), using equations (\ref{eq4G}) and (\ref{eq4Ra}), gives

-This is a representation for the dipole response $\Gamma(\bx,\bxS,\omega)$ at virtual receiver position $\bx$ anywhere in the half-space below $\setdDR$, expressed in terms of the reflection response $R(\bxB,\bxS,\omega)$ at $\setdDR$.
-It is similar to our earlier derived Green's function representations, but here it has been derived without applying decomposition in the lower half-space.
-It excludes the contribution from waves that are evanescent at $\setdDR$.
-A difference with our earlier representations is that the Green's function on the left-hand side is a dipole response instead of a monopole response.
+This is a representation for the dipole response $\Gamma({\bf x},{\bf x}_S,\omega)$ at virtual receiver position ${\bf x}$ anywhere in the half-space below ${{\partial\mathbb{D}}_R}$, expressed in terms of the reflection response $R({\bf x}_R,{\bf x}_S,\omega)$ at ${{\partial\mathbb{D}}_R}$.
+It is similar to our earlier derived Green's function representations for the Marchenko method, but here it has been derived without applying decomposition in the lower half-space.
+It only excludes the contribution from waves that are evanescent at ${{\partial\mathbb{D}}_R}$.
+Another difference with our earlier representations is that the Green's function on the left-hand side is a dipole response instead of a monopole response.
+We address this in section \ref{sec3.2}.